 MOVING BETWEEN DIFFERENT ASYLUMS

 After another ten days, on 8 May 1891, John was sectioned and committed to a Private Asylum called Grove Hall in the east of London in Bow.
-He was discharged two and a half years later on 25 Oct 1893 after being deemed Relieved (RELD) which assumes he was sufficiently well to either return home or be cared for at an ordinary hospital.
+He was discharged two and a half years later on 25 Oct 1893 after being deemed Relieved (RELD).
 I haven’t found another entry in the UK, Lunacy Patients Admission Registers, 1846-1912 indicating that John was transferred from Grove Hall to another asylum.
 The year 1893 is not one of the missing volumes.

 During the time spent at Grove Hall sadly John’s father dies at 69 years of age having worked as a gas fitter throughout his life.
 His father must have been a stabilising influence on John’s life.
 Upon his release John was still a young man at just 33yrs.